Tarmo Kruusimäe

 Tarmo Kruusimäe (born 9 April 1967 in Tallinn) is an Estonian politician and musician.
-He has been member of XIII and XIV Riigikogu.
+He has been a member of the XIII and XIV Riigikogu.

-In 2009, he graduated from Tallinn University of Technology in international relations.
+In 2009, he graduated from Tallinn University of Technology with a degree in international relations.

-He has been a singer for several bands, eg Vanemõde, Tugev Tuul, Kulo.
+He has been a singer for several bands, e.g. Vanemõde, Tugev Tuul, Kulo.
 His stage name is Kojamees.

-Since 1992, he is a member of party Isamaa.
+Since 1992, he has been a member of the party Isamaa.